hackerspacesg/hackerspace.sg/contents/faq/_index/main.markdown

 You may also drop by any time members are around, especially when an [event](/calendar) is happening.

+## What are your opening hours?

+24/7.
+The space will remain open for as long as there is a member physically present to oversee the space.

-## I'd like to visit Hackerspace.
+## I'd like to visit Hackerspace.SG.
 Do I need to make an appointment?

-No. Just drop by.
-There are usually people around between noon and midnight.
+No. Just visit us any time between the following timings, subjected to any member's physical presence:
+Monday - Friday: 10AM - 10PM
+Weekends & public holidays: 2PM - 10PM

 If you want to get your time and money's worth, come when an event is taking place.
 Check the [calendar](/calendar).